tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 Observation Simulation
 ======================

-Having defined the :ref:`observation models <_observationModelSetup>`, you can now simulate actual observations to use in your analysis, or load real data into your analysis.
-Below, we first describe :ref:`observationTypes`, and how to analyze the resulting data structures.
+Having defined the :ref:`available_observation_models`, you can now simulate actual observations to use in your analysis, or load real data into your analysis.
+Below, we first describe :ref:`observationTypes2`, and how to analyze the resulting data structures.
 Finally, we provide a (preliminary) introduction to :ref:`loading_data`.

-.. _observationTypes:
+.. _observationTypes2:

 Defining observation simulation settings
 ----------------------------------------